-- 41.1 A fire extinguisher/s as prescribed by the relevant GCR/SR with a minimum content of 1kg, and fitted to be accessible and removable by the seated driver(with his safety belts engaged), shall be fitted to each car.
-Its position shall be indicated by a red E on a white and red background on the outside of the body. - 41.2 In respect of Class D, it is not required that the fire extinguisher be reached by the seated driver, but the fire extinguisher must be removable and directable from the outside. - 41.3 Fire Extinguishers must be serviced every 6 months. - 41.4 Fire strikers may be used and do not need to be serviced every 6 months.
+- 41.1 A fire extinguisher/s as prescribed by the relevant GCR/SR with a minimum content of 1 kg and fitted to be accessible and removable by the seated driver (with his safety belts engaged), shall be fitted to each car.
+Its position shall be indicated by a red E on a white and red background on the outside of the body. - 41.2 In respect of Class D, it is not required that the fire extinguisher be reached by the seated driver, but the fire extinguisher must be removable and directable from the outside. - 41.3 Fire Extinguishers must be serviced every 6 months. - 41.4 Fire strikers may be used in addition to the fire extinguisher and do not need to be serviced every 6 months.